concepcion7/chart_exercise/README.md

 ![](docs/parts.png)

 **NOTES: I ran out of time due to the deadline (25 oct), it is posible to see when I started, etc (obvious) in the commit history.
-I would like to do more testing including some datepicker testing with RNTL or maybe an e2e with detox (I had to fix the Android datepicker as fast as I could).
+I would really like to do more testing including some datepicker testing with RNTL or maybe an e2e with detox (I had to fix the Android datepicker as fast as I could so I see it 'fragile').
 I would appreciate to talk about this in a posible meeting.**

 Thank u for ur time